sebastys/babbel/README.md

 •	AWS Lambda: Chosen as the serverless compute service to process events from the Kinesis stream in an event-driven manner without managing any servers.

+• AWS SQS Scalable and Decoupled Communication to enable asynchronous communication between distributed components of an application

 • AWS S3: Chosen as the data lake storage to store the enriched events in an organized and scalable manner, with built-in durability and availability.

 ## Design Decisions